TkkrLab/py-ledart/README.md

 Python art net interface. with patterns you can run for the ledpoles and the ledmatrix fridgefire made.

+or anything that has a network based artnet interface.

 I made it easier to config and run patters with python code.